glycerine/rbook/README.md

 binary is also serving a live web view of the session to any (or multple) web browsers.

-Like a Jupyter notebook, plots can be saved and shown inline with the R code.
+Like a Jupyter notebook, plots are saved and shown inline with the R code.

-R output and free-form comments can also be logged.
+R output is logged and free-form comments can be appended to the log.

 Since all graphics, comments, code, and chosen output are logged, rbooks form a simple, compact, and append-only